edgedb/edgedb/docs/cli/edgedb_project/edgedb_project_init.rst

 =======

 :cli:synopsis:`--link`
-    Specifies whether the existing EdgeDB server instance should be linked with the project.
+    Specifies whether the existing |Gel| server instance should be linked with the project.

     This option is useful for initializing a copy of a project freshly